sven-hoek/interactive_animations/docs/_posts/2025-04-06-circles-in-circles.markdown

 ---
 Inspired by [Sublucid Geometry's blog post](https://zalo.github.io/blog/constraints/), where you can find more info about the constraints, here is an example of combining the mentioned constraints.

+Touch the screen of move the mouse around to start and interact.

 <canvas id="circlesInCirclesCanvas" width="890" height="890"></canvas>
 <script src="../../../../assets/js/src/util.js"></script>
 <script src="../../../../assets/js/src/vector.js"></script>